Here’s what you need to know…

-One of the more interesting questions addressed by physiologists was whether nerve controlled muscle, or muscle controlled nerve.
-In 1960, Buller et al designed an interesting study to answer this question.
-(1)
+One question addressed by physiologists is whether nerve controlled muscle, or muscle controlled nerve.
+Researchers sought to find the answer in 1960.

-The Buller lab pulled a nerve out of fast muscle (flexor digitorum longus) and stuck it into a slow muscle (soleus).
-This process is known as cross-reinnervation.
+The scientists pulled a nerve out of fast muscle (flexor digitorum longus) and stuck it into a slow muscle (soleus); a process called cross-reinnervation.
 They measured isometric twitch contractions and relaxation times and found that the slow muscle became faster when innervated by a nerve that normally innervated fast muscle.
-(Say that three times fast!)

 Motor Units 101

-As a strength physiologist, Im primarily interested in FOG and FG fiber types when training for strength and hypertrophy since they have the most potential for growth (SO, Type I fibers exhibit minimal growth potential).
+As a strength physiologist, I’m primarily interested in FOG and FG fiber types when training for strength and hypertrophy since they have the most potential for growth.
+Notice that Type I fibers exhibit minimal growth potential.

-Around the same period of time as the Buller study, a Harvard physiology professor named Elwood Henneman performed a series of experiments to better understand how motor units are recruited.
-Henneman, along with a few other noted researchers, came to the conclusion that theres an orderly recruitment of motor units during physical activity (2).
+A Harvard physiology professor performed a series of experiments to better understand how motor units are recruited.
+He and his fellow researchers came to the conclusion that there’s an orderly recruitment of motor units during physical activity.

 In other words, with low force activities, small motor units are activated first, with subsequent activation of larger motor units when greater levels of force are required.
-The greater the number of motor units recruited, the more hypertrophy and strength youll achieve.
-Heres a graph to better illustrate this principle:
+The greater the number of motor units recruited, the more hypertrophy and strength you’ll achieve.

 The FF motor units are maximally recruited with: